maxroar/CodingDojo/WebFundamentals/README.txt

 The projects from this folder are from the Web Fundamentals track at Coding Dojo.
+This text will be reverted hopefully